sensu/sensu-go-workshop/lessons/operator/10/README.md

 #### Scenario

-Here’s the situation.
 You are responding to an incident or managing a maintenance operation that requires taking a server offline for a period of time.
 You want to silence all the checks running on that host at once instead of having to silence each one individually.